Batalhoti/QuattroBox/README.md

 The logo features an LED strip that shows the MMU status (load, unload, and the color of the loaded filament).
 The entire design is 3D printed, eliminating the need for aluminum extrusions.

 The [configuration files](config) in the base folder are provided as an example.
-Under no circumstances should you replace them with your own files, as they contain your printer's specific configurations
+Under no circumstance should you replace your own files with these, as they contain your printer's specific configurations

 # **[BOM](./BOM.md)**